-Austen joined the Department to assume the role of Primary Care & Public Health Research Manager at Imperial College Department of Primary Care & Public Health.
+Austen joined the Department in 2013 to assume the role of Primary Care & Public Health Research Manager at Imperial College Department of Primary Care & Public Health.
 He is also supporting the WHO Collaborating Centre for Public Health Education and Training, NIHR Diagnostic Evidence Co-operative London, West London Research Network (WeLReN), Imperial Research Hub and Imperial College Healthcare NHS Trust (ICHT) Directorate of Public Health & Primary Care in the same capacity.

 His principle aim is to widen access & participation in primary care research by engaging constructively with existing and emerging organizational forms.
 This includes linkage with GP Practice networks and federations, local Health Partners and industry sponsors.
 Prior to assuming this role, he was based at Guy’s hospital where he worked in a similar capacity within the NIHR Clinical Research Network.
 His earlier career spanned a number of disparate fields including molecular & cell biology, ophthalmic research, laser-tissue interaction and medical device engineering.